Why Firestop in Shaft Walls is Often Improperly Installed (part 1)

 WHAT ARE SHAFTS MADE OF?

 Here are three basic types of shaft wall assemblies you will see: concrete, block and gypsum.
 We will discuss all three here and remind you of some common problems with each type.
-Bear in mind one shaft could potentially be made of all three materials.
+Remember, one shaft could potentially consist of all three materials.

 Concrete shaft walls are the easiest ones to get right.
-One reason is because there are fewer rated joints that need to be firestopped.
-Also, it’s not easy to punch a hole in a solid concrete wall, so penetrations are typically planned for or avoided.
+One reason is the fewer rated joints needing firestop.
+Also, punching a hole in a solid concrete wall isn’t easy, so people usually plan or avoid penetrations.
 Still, you may have penetrations for electrical, sprinkler or ductwork.
 Please remember that firestop on walls needs to be on BOTH sides of the wall.
 Let’s think about this for a moment and talk about the problem this creates for installers.
 If you only have access to one side of the wall, how do you propose protecting both sides of the wall?
 Hang on, we will get to that in a bit.

 Block walls are not so bad to firestop either.
-That is except when you are talking about a stairwell, because then, the head of wall joint that requires firestop is often blocked by the stair runners.
-When the joint is not firestopped properly, this can leave the area vulnerable for the passage of fire, smoke and toxic gas.
+Except in stairwells, where stair runners often block the head of wall joints that require firestopping.
+Improperly firestopping the joint leaves the area vulnerable to the passage of fire, smoke, and toxic gas.
 Keep in mind that the stairs are typically your means of egress in an emergency because you won’t be able to use the elevators.
 This means that getting the fire protection right in these areas is critical to the life safety of a building.

 Gypsum shaft walls create the most problems we’ve seen, from a shaft perspective at least.
 It starts with the basic construction.
 Does the contractor know that they need to stagger the corners of the wall and not run both layers in the same plane?
-A typical 2 hour gypsum shaft wall is going to be made with 1” shaft liner and 2 layers of type X drywall.
+A typical 2-hour gypsum shaft wall consists of a 1-inch shaft liner and two layers of Type X drywall.
 The seams of these two layers of type X should not line up anywhere, including at the corners.
 Since drywall shrinks during a fire, any seams that line up create an extra risk.
 The required overlaps allow for the shrinkage without the risk.
 Corners are critical because too often the drywaller lines up the two layers rather than staggering them making a straight line seam rather than a stair stepped seam.

-Remember, regardless of what type of shaft you build, the head of wall joint needs to be firestopped.
-Remember also that it needs to be firestopped on BOTH sides of the wall.
+Remember, you must firestop the head of wall joint, regardless of the shaft type you build.
+Also, remember to firestop BOTH sides of the wall.
 If you have an elevator shaft, then someone will likely have to ride on the top of the car to firestop the joints and penetrations inside the shaft.
 The same is true for a mechanical shaft except access will be… shall we say… limited, if not impossible.

 Next up, let’s look at the penetrations through these shaft walls.
 They, too, need to be firestopped from both sides.
 If access is impossible there are a handful of alternate solutions.
 Many of these will require an Engineering Judgment that should be created following the IFC guidelines found here.